2. Septic and other Onsite Sewage Treatment & Disposal Systems

 Introduction

-Onsite sewage treatment and disposal systems (OSTDS) are designed to treat and dispose of effluent on the same property that produces the wastewater.
-Septic systems are the most common type of OSTDS in Florida and consist of a collection tank connected to a shallow underground drainfield (Figure 2.1).
-Hereafter, the term septic system will be used to generally refer to OSTDS.
+Onsite sewage treatment and disposal systems (OSTDS) are designed to treat and dispose of effluent on the same property where the wastewater is generated.
+Septic systems are the most common type of OSTDS in Florida, consisting of a collection tank connected to a shallow underground drainfield (Figure 2.1).
+Throughout this chapter, the term “septic system” is used to refer generally to OSTDS.

-Septic systems can provide effective treatment of pathogens and nutrients if properly designed, sited, installed, operated, and maintained.
-Appropriate siting to ensure adequate distance from surface waters, adequate depth between drainfields and groundwater, and suitable hydrogeologic conditions for nitrogen removal is critical to preventing nitrate pollution of surface water, groundwater, and springs.
+Properly designed, sited, installed, operated, and maintained septic systems can effectively reduce pathogens and nutrients.
+Critical siting factors include maintaining adequate distance from surface waters, providing enough separation between drainfields and groundwater, and ensuring suitable hydrogeologic conditions that support nitrogen removal.
+These factors are essential to prevent nitrate pollution in surface waters, groundwater, and springs.

-Conventional septic systems typically reduce about 30% to 40% of nitrogen inputs (Toor et al., 2011b) between the tank and drainfield where organic nitrogen is converted to ammonia then nitrate.
-Additional denitrification may occur naturally if the drainfield leachate flows slowly through anaerobic carbon rich soils that allow natural denitrifying bacteria to convert nitrate to harmless nitrogen gas.
-Newer septic designs incorporate this denitrifying environment into the septic system using advanced technologies such as in-ground nitrogen-reducing biofilters, nitrogen-reducing aerobic treatment units, or nitrogen-reducing Performance-Based Treatment Systems, thereby reducing 90% or more of nitrogen inputs (FDOH 2019).
+Conventional septic systems typically reduce about 30% to 40% of nitrogen inputs (Toor et al., 2011b).
+In these systems, organic nitrogen is converted to ammonia, then to nitrate.
+Further denitrification may occur if the leachate passes through slow-moving, anaerobic, carbon-rich soils where natural denitrifying bacteria can convert nitrate to harmless nitrogen gas.
+Newer designs incorporate engineered environments that enhance this process, including in-ground nitrogen-reducing biofilters, nitrogen-reducing aerobic treatment units, or Performance-Based Treatment Systems, which can reduce more than 90% of nitrogen inputs (FDOH 2019).

-Requiring advanced systems on new permitted installations and encouraging upgrades of older conventional systems with advanced technologies will help reduce nutrient pollution to nearby waterways.
+Requiring advanced systems for new installations and incentivizing upgrades of older systems can help reduce nutrient pollution to nearby waterways.
+In areas with failing septic systems and available central sewer infrastructure, connecting to sewer service is often the most effective solution.

 Activity 1: